stuartellis/sve-personal-website/content/articles/tf-monorepo-tooling.md

 TFT_CONTEXT=dev TFT_UNIT=my-app task tft:test
 ```

-The tests create and destroy temporary copies of resources on the cloud services that being managed.
-Check the expected behaviour of the resources, because cloud services may not immediately remove some types of resources.
+> Your tests create and destroy copies of resources on the cloud services that being managed.
+Check the expected behaviour of the types of resources that you are managing before you run tests, because cloud services may not immediately remove some resources.

 ### Using Local TF State